Man Hunt (1941 film): Plot

 Quive-Smith arrives in London to join the hunt.
-When Thorndike calls on his solicitor, Saul Farnsworthy, the Nazis are once again on his trail.
-Chased into a London Underground station, Thorndike struggles with Jones, who is killed when he is thrown onto an electrified rail.
+When Thorndike calls on his solicitor, Farnsworthy, the Nazis are once again on his trail.
+Chased into a London Underground station, Thorndike struggles with the agent Jones, who is killed when he is thrown onto an electrified rail.
+The dead man, mutilated beyond recognition by a subsequent train, is identified by his papers as Thorndike; the real Thorndike, identified as the murderer while leaving the station, is then subjected to a manhunt by British police.

-Thorndike tells Jerry to have Lord Risborough send him a letter in three weeks to the care of the Lyme Regis post office.
-Thorndike hides in a cave, but then tries to pick up the letter, alarming the postmistress.
-Thorndike grabs the letter and retreats back to his cave, where he finds that the letter is from Quive-Smith, who has followed him to his lair.
+Thorndike tells Jerry to have Lord Risborough send him a letter in three weeks to the care of the Lyme Regis post office, then flees London for more secure cover.
+Thorndike hides in a cave, but alarms the local postmistress when he tries to pick up the letter.
+He grabs it and retreats to his cave, where he finds it is from Quive-Smith, who has followed him to his lair.

 Quive-Smith seals the only entrance and passes Thorndike the confession and a pen through an airhole, threatening to leave him trapped inside.
-Quive-Smith slides in Jerry's beret with the arrow pin, informing Thorndike that she was thrown out a window to her death when she would not betray him.
-The Germans found him by using the address that Thorndike had written for Jerry.
+Quive-Smith slides in Jerry's beret, informing Thorndike that she was thrown out a window to her death when she would not betray him.
+The Germans found him by using the address that Thorndike had written for her.
 Badgered by Quive-Smith, Thorndike finally admits that he subconsciously intended to assassinate Hitler.
 He then agrees to sign the confession.
-Quive-Smith unblocks the entrance, but waits to shoot Thorndike as he crawls out.
-However, Thorndike uses his belt, a slat from his bed and a stick to fabricate a bow, using Jerry's pin as the tip of a makeshift arrow, and shoots Quive-Smith through the airhole.
+Quive-Smith unblocks the entrance and waits to shoot Thorndike as he crawls out.
+However, Thorndike uses his belt and a slat from his bed to fabricate a bow, then a stick and the pin from Jerry's hat as a makeshift arrow, and shoots Quive-Smith through the airhole.
 When Thorndike emerges, Quive-Smith wounds him before dying.
-By the time Thorndike recovers, the war has started.
+By the time Thorndike recovers, the war is well underway.

 Thorndike joins the Royal Air Force as a Bomber Command crewman.
-On a mission over Germany, he parachutes out with his hunting rifle.
+On a mission over Germany, he parachutes out with his hunting rifle, intending to assassinate Hitler.